 - *I used a nice big bowl with a spout to transfer the brine into the roasting bag.
 A pitcher would have worked well, also

-- Place your turkey inside the roasting bag, and place it in the disposable roasting pan.
+- Place your turkey inside the roasting bag, and place the bagged turkey it in the disposable roasting pan.

-- *I found the pan to be very helpful in catching splashed water, and a great container for rinsing the turkey!
+- *I find the pan to be very helpful in catching splashed water, and a great container for rinsing the turkey

-- Seal the bag, and pop the turkey – still in the disposable container – into the refrigerator
+- Seal the bag, and place the turkey – still in the disposable container – into the refrigerator

-- You will want to let the turkey marinate in the brine for several hours, or overnight!
+- You will want to let the turkey marinate in the brine for several hours, or overnight – up to 24 hours

 - Occasionally flip the bird over so everything is exposed to the brine